-Earnings per share were \$3.45 in the First Quarter of Fiscal 2022 compared to \$1.70 in the First Quarter of Fiscal 2021.
-The higher earnings per share were primarily a result of (1) increased net sales in our Tommy Bahama, Lilly Pulitzer and Emerging Brands operating groups, (2) improved consolidated gross margin, and (3) higher royalty income.
-These favorable items were partially offset by (1) increased SG&A, (2) a higher effective tax rate and (3) the absence of operating income in Lanier Apparel in the First Quarter of Fiscal 2022 due to the exit of the business in Fiscal 2021.
+Net earnings per diluted share were \$6.94 in the First Half of Fiscal 2022 compared to \$4.75 in the First Half of Fiscal 2021.
+The 46% increase in net earnings per diluted share was primarily due to a 43% increase in net earnings as well as 2% reduction in weighted average shares outstanding.
+The higher net earnings were primarily due to (1) increased net sales in our Tommy Bahama, Lilly Pulitzer and Emerging Brands operating groups, (2) higher gross margin and (3) higher royalty income.
+These favorable items were partially offset by (1) increased SG&A and (2) a higher effective tax rate.